webqit/webflo/README.md

 + the long-missing framework design and architecture for a HTML-first thinking!
 + a focused standards-based philosophy that breeds more authentic applications!

-You can also expect to meet native support for much of what could be the web of the future...
+Plus native support for how you want to work...

 + a new approach to reactivity that's based on no syntax at all but plain old JavaScript!
 + a new "imports" feature for HTML that makes HTML more reusable!
++ and much more.

 ## Documentation